sara5491/snakevsmouse/README.md

 - As a user I want to view game instructions, if necessary.
 - As a user I want to play the game on a mobile phone or computer.
 - As a user I want to play a simple and straightforward game.
+- As a user I want to easily mute the audio of the game.

 ### Design Goals
 I wanted to create a game that is easy to use, can be played on multiple devices, has simple controls and is designed with complementary colours.